Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Application to California Oil Spill Study

-Table \ref{bidsum} provides a summary of yes votes at the different tax amounts presented to the respondents.
-We see approximately the same number of yes-votes at each of the five bid amounts.
-Finally, Table \ref{te_ra} provides estimates of the PO means using linear and nonlinear regression adjustment estimators.
-The RA estimators control for important respondent characetrsitics like log income, missing income, whether respondent paid california taxes, resides near the affected area, and other covariates that capture attitude and preferences towards the environment.
-We then use these PO mean estimates to obtain the lower bound mean WTP estimate.
+Table \ref{bidsum} reports the proportion of respondents randomly assigned to the different bid amounts where we see approximately the same number of people at each bid value.
+Finally, Table \ref{te_ra} provides estimates of the PO means using linear and nonlinear RA estimators.
+These control for the respondent characteristics described above.
+We then use the PO mean estimates to obtain a lower bound on mean WTP.

-In terms of the standard error, we see a clear ranking amongst the linear regression adjusted estimators (as predicted by the theoretical results in our paper).
-The linear SRA estimator delivers more precise PO mean estimates, and consequently WTP estimate, than the ABERS estimator which simply uses subsample averages to construct $\tau$.
-Performing separate nonlinear regression adjustment which uses a bernoulli QMLE with a logistic mean function gives a strictly more precise estimate than the linear separate slopes estimator.
-However, we do notice the nonlinear pooled RA to have a strictly smaller standard error than nonlinear separate RA, both for the PO means and consequently for the WTP estimate.
-In this case, using a pooled logistic regression seems to have produced substantial efficiency improvements over estimating separate logistic regressions.